-In July 2016, we entered into a loan and security agreement (the "Original Term Loan Agreement") with lenders that are affiliates of Tennenbaum Capital Partners, LLC ("TCP"), which has subsequently been amended and modified as discussed below and in Note 7, "Debt."
+In July 2016, we entered into a loan and security agreement (the "Original Term Loan Agreement") with lenders that are affiliates of Tennenbaum Capital Partners, LLC ("TCP"), which has subsequently been amended and modified as discussed below and in Note 7 to our condensed consolidated financial statements, "Debt."
 Under the agreement, the lenders committed to advance a term loan in an aggregate principal amount of up to \$25.0 million with a maturity date of July 1, 2020.
 We drew down the \$25.0 million term loan commitment at closing.